 The EASY Application is more compatible using Firefox or Google Chrome browsers.
-Internet Explorer (IE) users may have to click on the compatibility mode, click here for instructions.
+PLEASE NOTE: If you are using Internet Explorer (IE) you may have to click on the compatibility mode in order to save your entries, click here for instructions.

 Animal Services & Enforcement Department - Open Jobs